 What is Engine Flooding?

 Engine flooding in a gas chainsaw means there’s a surplus of fuel in the cylinder.
 The engine needs a precise blend of air and fuel to combust; too much fuel, and the spark plug gets overwhelmed, losing its ability to create the necessary spark for ignition.
 Common causes include over-choking the engine during startup, pulling the starter cord too many times without the engine catching, or, in some cases, issues with the carburetor allowing too much fuel into the system.
+For chainsaw sales buying guides on this site.

 Signs of a Flooded Chainsaw